babakhadady/studyspot/README.md

 # StudySpot
 ## A web application to search for study locations around UBC campus with live crowd-sourced seat availibility, ratings, and reviews.

-## Developed by:
-- Babak H (babakhadady)
-- Noel I (nilling4)
-- Henry K (henrykim12)
-- Andy L (ndlee221)
-- David M (DavidMurgulet)

-Note: commit records are not representitive of contributions from above members, as laptops were shared and code sent to each other before being committed to reduce merges.

 ## How to run:
 From frontend/src, enter in terminal "npm start".
 If any errors, enter "npm install" first, then "npm start" again.